daler/pybedtools/docs/source/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some BEDTools_ programs require a "chromSizes" file to prevent out-of-range
-coordinates.  :class:`bedtool` objects have a convenience method to get
+coordinates.  :class:`BedTool` objects have a convenience method to get
 this file for you and return the resulting filename:

 .. doctest::